infor-design/enterprise-wc/src/ids-progress-bar/README.md

 ## Use Cases

-- Showing feedback about a running system proces
+- Showing feedback about a running system process

 ## Terminology